 - enforcement where building works don't meet building regulation standards

-Derbyshire Building Control Partnership is a joint venture between the Amber Valley, Bolsover, Chesterfield, Derby City, Derbyshire Dales and North East Derbyshire local authorities.
+Derbyshire Building Control Partnership is a joint venture between the Amber Valley, Bolsover, Chesterfield, Derby City, Derbyshire Dales, North East Derbyshire, Staffordshire Moorlands and High Peak local authorities.

 Frequently asked questions about building regulationsExpand all

 Building regulations are the legal standards that must be applied to all construction work or alterations to buildings.

 They set the minimum requirements that are expected, and where works don't meet them then enforcement action can be taken to put this right.

 Building regulations are designed to make sure that buildings are safe for people to be in or around, that they conserve energy and provide adequate facilities to meet people's welfare needs.

 Find out more about the Building Regulations 2010 legislation.

 Many internal and external alterations to your home or commercial premises will need building regulations approval, such as:

 - internal alterations - including moving walls, doors and windows